nyk-lgtm/tli-tracker/README.md

 # TLI Tracker

-🚨 ALERT 🚨 idk if tos 🚨

-However, this app doesn't read or write any data outside of ur machine.
-Only time it connects to the internet is to check for updates and, if enabled, download an update installer from releases.

-gl 👍

 A real-time drop tracker and overlay for tli that monitors ur loot and displays farm stats

+This app doesn't read or write any game releated data outside of ur machine.
+Unless u enable cloud pricing.

 <table>
   <tr>